Food Safety & Permitting

 Temporary Food Permitting

-A Temporary Retail Food Establishment Permit required for a food establishment that operates at a fixed location for a temporary period of time.
+A Temporary Retail Food Establishment Permit is required for a food establishment that operates at a fixed location for a temporary period.
 Permits are available in a variety of time increments for convenience and reduction of cost to the vendor.
 Temporary events may include city celebrations, fairs, and festivals.

 Food Truck